 Saddle Height – obvious and simple.
 I measure from the bottom bracket straight up to the top of the saddle, halfway between the tip and the tail.
 Certain saddles I alter this convention, and an ISM Adamo is a case in point.
 There are only several centimeters of rideable “flat” on the saddle, near the nose, and I measure to the center of this section of rideable flat.

 Saddle Fore/Aft – the nose of the saddle relative to the bottom bracket.
 This is strictly an X measurement, meaning if you consider your high school geometry, a Cartesian graph can be used to plot a point along the Y axis (height) or along the X axis (length).
 We’re just talking about where the nose of the saddle sits, in length, in front of or behind the BB.
 We also call this a “plumb line” measure, because if we drop a plumb bob from the nose of the saddle and we measure horizontally from the BB to that line, that’s our measure.

-Handlebar elevation – now we’re back to X/Y measures.
+Handlebar elevation – Now we’re back to X/Y measures.
 This is a Y measure.
 For road, it’s the elevation of the top of the saddle down to the handlebar, the top of the bar, right at that 31.8mm section as it’s ready to pass through the stem.
 I measure this by placing a level on the saddle, right about the saddle’s midpoint, and hold the level over the front of the bike, just barely to the side of the stem.
 Then, with the level horizontal, I measure from the bottom of the level to the top of the handlebar.
 Tri bikes, same sort of thing, just I angle the level over a little more and hold it over the armrest, and measure down to the top of the armrest.
 This is armrest elevation.

-That’s it. these are fit coordinates.
+That’s it.
+These are fit coordinates.
 “Wait!” you complain.
 “What about saddle tilt, aerobar angle, the distance between the armrests!”
 Sure.
 Fine.
 Yes.
 But these are minor coordinates and don’t port into any system or calculator helping you determine what your complete bike solutions are.

-Further, I’d be happy to talk about all of these other metrics, along with a discussion about where your pursuit bars should be on your tri bike, and where the drops and tops should be on your road bike.
-I’d like to talk about road bar geometries and how they affect your fit and ride quality while in various rider positions (climbing, riding in and out of the saddle, riding in the drops).
+Happy to talk about all of these other metrics, along with a discussion about where your pursuit bars should be on your tri bike, and where the drops and tops should be on your road bike.
+Just, let's make sure you fitter first gives you your basic fit coordinates.
+Without these coordinates you aren’t the master of your own bike.